Homework (Daft Punk album): Background and recording

 The popularity of the singles led to a bidding war among record labels.
 Daft Punk signed to Virgin Records in 1996.
 Richard Brown of Soma said: "We were obviously sad to lose them to Virgin but they had the chance to go big, which they wanted, and it's not very often that a band has that chance after two singles.
 We're happy for them."
 Virgin re-released "Da Funk" with the B-side "Musique" in 1996, a year before releasing Homework.
 Bangalter later said that the B-side "was never intended to be on the album, and in fact, 'Da Funk' as a single has sold more units than Homework, so more people own it anyways [sic] than they would if it had been on the album.
 It is basically used to make the single a double-feature."

 The album was mixed and recorded in Daft Punk's studio, Daft House in Paris.
-As Bangalter noted, the name Homework came from "the fact that we made the record at home, very cheaply, very quickly, and spontaneously, trying to do cool stuff".
+The name Homework came from "the fact that we made the record at home, very cheaply, very quickly, and spontaneously, trying to do cool stuff".
 It was mastered by Nilesh Patel at the London studio the Exchange.

-Bangalter stated that "to be free, we had to be in control.
+Bangalter said that "to be free, we had to be in control.
 To be in control, we had to finance what we were doing ourselves.
 The main idea was to be free."
 Daft Punk discussed their method with Spike Jonze, the director of the "Da Funk" music video, who said: "They were doing everything based on how they wanted to do it.
 As opposed to, 'oh we got signed to this record company, we gotta use their plan.'
 They wanted to make sure they never had to do anything that would make them feel bummed on making music."
 Although Virgin Records holds exclusive distribution rights over their material, Daft Punk owns their master recordings through their Daft Trax label.